 Animal-based enzymes can’t do this.
 They will always be a specific combination of proteases, amylases and lipases.
 This is the reason plant-based enzymes have become so popular.

-It’s also why plant-based enzymes will continue to grow in popularity as more and more people use them.
+It’s also why plant-based enzymes and plant enzymes supplements will continue to grow in popularity as more and more people use them.
 They work.
 They’re safe.
 They’re easy to take and can make up for a lack of enzymes in the diet, and you can find the one that meets your specific need.